lenn0n/devGuide/backend/getting-started-with-nodejs.md

     import { NAME_OF_YOUR_FUNCTION } from "./PATH_OF_YOUR_FUNCTION";

-This is also ES6 syntax that let you export the function as default.
+ℹ️ This is also ES6 syntax that let you export the function as default.

     export default NAME_OF_YOUR_FUNCTION;